kaack/elrs-joystick-control/README.md

 ![FT Prog](/images/ft-prog.png)

-### 2. Connect using the ELRS Transmitter (TX) Module's USB Port
+## 2) Connecting with USB cable

-The second and more convenient method for connecting to the transmitter is to use a USB cable.
+The second and more convenient method is to use a USB cable.

 Some ELRS transmitters have a USB port that is used for flashing firmware.
 This same USB port can be reconfigured to work as the CRSF serial port.